buzzyyiess/infra-automation-service/terraform/Notes.md

 * Modularized the Terraform configuration to improve reusability and simplify management across multiple environments (e.g., development, staging, and production).
 * Upgraded the Amazon EKS Terraform module to a compatible version and updated the configuration to align with the latest module interface.
 * Resolved the validation error related to the unsupported node_groups argument.
-* Reviewed the S3 deprecation warning and identified the recommended migration to the `aws_s3_bucket_acl` resource for future implementation.
+* Reviewed the S3 deprecation error

 ---